 Design feedback checklist

-Having a clear strategy in place for your design feedback isn’t that easy.
+Having a clear strategy in place for your feedback isn’t that easy.
 Especially when it gets hectic.
-Therefore it’s pretty helpful to internalise the mentioned steps above.
+Therefore it’s pretty helpful to internalize the mentioned steps above.

 To help you out, we’ve prepared this design feedback checklist which you can download.
 Feel free to grab a copy to help you out with your design feedback efforts.